pssst/pssst/README.md

 Warnings
 --------
-No Security Advisories are known as of today.
+No security advisories are known as of today.

 Contact
 -------